riboseinc/rfc-crypto-sm4/sections/01-intro.md

 ## Applications

-SM4 (and SMS4) has prevalent hardware implementations, due to its being the only OSCCA-approved symmetric encryption algorithm allowed for use in China.
+SM4 (and SMS4) has prevalent hardware implementations [@SM4-FPGA]
+[@SM4-VLSI], due to its being the only OSCCA-approved symmetric encryption algorithm allowed for use in China.

 SM4 can be used with ECB, CBC, CFB, CTR, and OFB modes.

+## Cryptanalysis

+A number of attacks have been attempted on SM4, such as [@SM4-Analysis] [@SM4-Linear], but there are no known feasible attacks against SM4 algorithm by the time of publishing this document.

+However, there are security concerns with regards to side-channel attacks [@SideChannel], when the SM4 algorithm is implemented in a device [@SM4-Power].

+For instance, [@SM4-Power] illustrated an attack by measuring the power consumption of the device.
+A chosen ciphertext attack, assuming a fixed correlation between the sub-keys and data mask, is able to recover the round key successfully.
+When the SM4 algorithm is implemented in hardware, the parameters/keys **SHOULD** be randomly generated without fixed correlation.

+There have been improvements to the hardware embodiment of SM4 such as [@SM4-VLSI] that may resist such attacks.

+In order to improve security of the SM4 process, secure white-box implementations such as [@SM4-WhiteBox] have been proposed.
+Speed enhancements have also been proposed [@SM4-HiSpeed].